 The Designated Safeguarding Lead is: Mrs Hayley Francis

-The Deputy Designated Safeguarding Lead(s) are: Mrs Rosy Phillips and Mrs Margaret Hewis
+The Deputy Designated Safeguarding Lead(s) are: Mr Smith and Mrs Lerego.

 The Designated Safeguarding Lead is also the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school’s representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).